pippinbarr/cart253-2019/modules/tools-version-control/tools-version-control.md

 --

 - There's a __Summary__ which you use to describe the changes you made
-- So __write what you did__ in there, e.g. "Added exercise0"
+- So __write what you did__ in there, e.g. "Ex0: Added template"
 --

-- There's also a __Description__ where you can write more detailed notes about what you did if you want to expand on it (this can be super helpful to other people)
+- There's also a __Description__ where you can write more detailed notes about what you did if you want to expand on it (this can be super helpful and is encouraged)
 --

 - Finally there's the blue __Commit to master__ button